Beverly Marsh

 Beverly "Bev" Marsh is a fictional character created by Stephen King and one of the main characters of his 1986 horror novel It.
 The character is seen as a member of "The Losers Club" and a romantic interest of fellow members Bill Denbrough and Ben Hanscom.

-She is portrayed in the 1990 TV miniseries adaptation by Emily Perkins as the young version and Annette O'Toole as an adult.
-In the film adaptions of 2017 and the 2019 sequel, Sophia Lillis and Jessica Chastain portray Beverly Marsh as the younger and adult version, respectively.
+In the 1990 TV miniseries adaptation, Emily Perkins portrayed her as a teenager and Annette O'Toole as an adult.
+In the 2017 film adaptation and its 2019 sequel It Chapter Two, Sophia Lillis portrays the teenage Bev, later reprising the role for a cameo in the season 1 finale of the television series It: Welcome to Derry; Jessica Chastain portrays the adult Bev in It Chapter Two.